Pilgrim House

 Board of Directors

-Description: As established by the PH Bylaws, the PH Board of Directors consists of five officers, the chairs of the Standing Committees, up to two adult at-large members, and up to two youth at-large members.
-At-large members are appointed by the Board.
+Board of Directors is the governing body of PH consisting of five officers, the chairs of the Standing Committees, up to four at-large members (two adult and two youth members), as established in the bylaws.
 The Board of Directors has final approval over major budgetary, funding, and policy issues.
-The Board meets every month (usually the second Wednesday evening of the month).
-Any PH member is welcome to attend Board meetings.
+Board meetings are scheduled monthly (usually the second Thursday evening of the month), and they are open to all members.

 Standing Committees